-Presented by Karen Irvine, to be awarded to the most outstanding entry in the Children's Section- 3 to 4 years old and the Community Nursery Class THE HEYGATE CUP Presented by Mr and Mrs W J Heygate for the most outstanding entry in the Children's Section- up to and including 8 years old.
-THE WILKINSON CUP Presented by Mrs R C Spence for the most outstanding entry by a child 9 years and over.
-THE HUDLASS CUP For the winner of the best entry in the St Michael's School classes.
+Presented by Karen Irvine, to be awarded to the most outstanding entry in the Children's Section- 3 to 4 years old and the Community Nursery Class

+THE HEYGATE CUP

+Presented by Mr and Mrs W J Heygate for the most outstanding entry in the Children's Section- up to and including 8 years old.

+THE WILKINSON CUP

+Presented by Mrs R C Spence for the most outstanding entry by a child 9 years and over.

+THE HUDLASS CUP

+For the winner of the best entry in the St Michael's School classes.

 Prizes for all young people's classes: 1st £3, 2nd £2, 3rd £1.
-Young people are also very welcome to enter any adult classes (although we do not award prizes for these).
+Young people are also very welcome to enter any adult classes although no cash prizes are awarded.